 Part 3 of this 4 part series for beginners to acrylic painting

-The first thing I do is to block in the bottom half of the sky with the pinky tone, I’m not worried about too much detail just getting a general tone blocked in.
+The first thing I do is block-in the bottom half of the sky with the pinky tone; I’m not worried about too much detail, just getting a general tone blocked in.

 The ‘block in’ is still using the same premixed colours that we used for the sky and the clouds.

-By using a limited palette, it makes it easier create a visual balance and harmony.
+By using a limited palette, it makes it easier to create a visual balance and harmony.

-You will have a tendency to try and paint the sand ‘more sand coloured’ as it has such a strong emotional bond with our memories of what colour sand ‘should be’ rather than what the colour actually is.
+You will tend to try and paint the sand ‘more sand coloured’ as it has such a strong emotional bond with our memories of what colour sand ‘should be’ rather than what the colour actually is.

 Try using the purple and see how you get on.